 Both Rainbow units re-opened in 2003 and enjoyed a

-lively time with a Summer BBQ and Christmas Party where
+lively time with a Summer BBQ and Christmas Party where Santa was

-with all the Rainbows taking their Promise together and the Brownies got
+all the Rainbows taking their Promise together and the Brownies got

 involved serving refreshments.

 The two Brownie units continue to flourish with one of the units having

 recruited two new Guiders and 5 Unit Helpers.
 2003 was an important

-year for Brownies with a completely new Programme and
+year for Brownies with a completely new Programme and Uniform being

-new programme and are now using the new books and ideas in their meetings.
+and are now using the new books and ideas in their meetings.